georgexyz19/georgexyz.com/content/posts/python-logging.md

 logging.basicConfig(level=logging.DEBUG, filename='logging.txt')
 logging.debug('This is a debug message')
 ```
-Logging module defines many class.
+Logging module defines many classes.
 Commonly used classes are Logger,
 LogRecord, Handler, and Formatter.
 Logger class is not instantiated directly.
 The first time call to module level function  `logging.getLogger(name)` returns
 a Logger object.
 Subsequent calls to the function return a reference to the same